KevinFlanagan7/Masters-Quiz/README.md

 ### Landing Page

 - The landing page includes a background image of the iconic 12th hole of Augusta National golf course which adds to the users visual experience.
-- The landing page contains the Header to let the user know that they have arrived at the The Masters Quiz website.
+- The landing page contains the Masters Quiz heading to let the user know that they have arrived at the The Masters Quiz website.
 - The Masters logo is under the headings and doubles as a link back to the landing page.
 - The Heading, backgroud image and logo are always present during the quiz.

-    <details><summary>Screenshots</summary>
+    <details><summary>Landing Page Features Screenshots</summary>

     *Landing Page Mobile*

     ![Landing Page Mobile](/documentation/landing-mobile.png)

-    *Lanading Page Tablet*
+    *Landing Page Tablet*

     ![Landing Page Tablet](/documentation/landing-tablet.png)